fega/mongo-server/README.md

 ### Input validation and Output Formating

-In a production environment you should never trust in your incoming data,  you can validate the incoming data easily:
+In a production environment you should never trust in your incoming data,so here you can validate the incoming data easily using the Joi library (you need to install it):
 ```js
 const postsIn = {
   // you can restrict the body (only in PUT PATCH and POST requests)